 - No tech in the classroom.
 No smart boards, no iPads, no video cameras or high-tech clickers.
 Most classrooms won’t even allow students to use calculators, so the students are really good at doing basic calculations in seconds.

-- Becoming a teacher is extremely competitive and rigorous.
-You have to be the best and brightest to get into a teaching program, somewhere on par with getting into med school in the U.S. Whereas in the U.S., most education programs are extremely easy and not well-respected at all.
+- Becoming a teacher is extremely competitive and prestigeous.
+You have to be the best and brightest to get into a teaching program, somewhere on par with getting into med school in the U.S. Whereas in the U.S., most education programs are pretty easy and not particularly well-respected compared to other career paths.
 This means the schools can give the teachers a lot more autonomy and the teachers are really experts in their fields.